David Sencer

 David Judson Sencer (November 10, 1924 – May 2, 2011) was an American public health official who orchestrated the 1976 immunization program against swine flu.
-Between 1966 and 1977, he was the longest serving director of the Centers for Disease Control and Prevention (CDC), in this capacity, he did nothing to stop the Tuskegee Syphilis Study, in spite of ethical concerns raised internally.
+Between 1966 and 1977, he was the longest serving director of the Centers for Disease Control and Prevention (CDC).
+In this capacity, he convened a "Blue Ribbon Panel" to discuss the ethical concerns of Peter Buxtun regarding the ongoing Tuskegee Syphilis Study.
 From 1981 to 1986, he was Commissioner of Health of the City of New York.

 Personal life and education

 Sencer was born on November 10, 1924, in Grand Rapids, Michigan.
 His father, who specialized in furniture, died in Sencer's early life, so his mother, Helen Furness, raised him.
 After receiving scholarships to Cranbrook School and Wesleyan University, he left Wesleyan before graduating and enlisting in the Navy.
 Subsequently, the Navy "sent him to medical school at the University of Mississippi.
 He completed his medical degree at the University of Michigan."
 During his stint at University of Michigan, tuberculosis consigned him to the hospital for a year and a half.
 This incident motivated him to study public health.
 Sencer would later go on to attain a Master's degree in public health at Harvard University.

 In 2009, he was awarded an honorary B.A. degree from Wesleyan.

 In 1951, Sencer married Jane Blood Sencer, with whom he had three children: Susan, a pediatric oncologist; Ann, an oncology nurse practitioner; and Stephen, chief legal officer for Emory University.